serrapa/serrapa.github.io/_posts/2021-08-05-oauth2-attacks-client.md

 *3° Scenario*
-: Register a new account on the Resource Server with the victim’s email (even if email verification is required), then log in to the target website via OAuth with the account just created (with the victim’s email) and see what the target website does.
+: Register a new account on the OAuth Provider with the victim’s email (even if email verification is required), then log in to the target website via OAuth with the account just created (with the victim’s email) and see what the target website does.
 Obviously, the victim must have already a registered account on the website and signed up via email.
 If you’re lucky, it logs you in the victim's account.

 | Functional Requirements             |
 |:------------------------------------|